How Nerd Neck Affects Your Grey Matter?

 In my opinion, a nerd neck is a badge of honor for us tech enthusiasts and a thorn in the neck (literally!).

-If you’ve ever caught yourself hunched over your laptop like Quasimodo with WiFi, you might wonder how this posture affects more than just your spine.
+If you have ever caught yourself hunched over your laptop like Quasimodo with WiFi, you might wonder how this posture affects more than just your spine.

 Let me tell you how my Nerd Neck tangled with my grey matter: